 While Canva doesn’t offer file merging, that doesn’t mean you can’t merge files.
 I like to use another free photo tool, Photoscape X, to merge multiple image files.
 For my Alice cover design, I created the front cover using a template, then mirrored the design (by copying it in Canva) and stretched it to include the back cover and spine.

-For most designs, you’ll want to make your spine independently as well.
-I didn’t because I know exactly the font size I would be using and that it would fit, so I saved a step and created the back cover and spine together.
+For most designs, you’ll want to make your spine independently.
+I didn’t because I know exactly the font size I would use and that it would fit, so I saved a step and created the back cover and spine together.

 The Bottom Line

-Just be aware that a full cover is not as simple with Canva and adjust your plans accordingly.
+Just know that a full cover is not as simple with Canva and adjust your plans accordingly.

 Paul is the Senior Copywriter at Lulu, responsible for all the words you see on our site (misspellings included).
 He also manages the community site – http://connect.lulu.com/en/ – and in his free time, he’s an avid reader and short story writer.